 How long does a charge last?

 It can carry on transmitting for days.
 When you are not using it, you can put it into low power sleep mode.
-When you want to recharge, connect the holder/charger to any USB port and it will charge within half an hour, often much less.
+When you want to recharge, connect the holder/charger to any USB port and it will charge within 20 minutes, often much less.
 If you could like to know more, I've written up a more detailed answer

 Will the audience hear the buzzer?